City-of-Helsinki/helsinki-design-system/site/README.md

 **After changes the page renders completely empty or some of the content does not show on the page**

 If you have used custom React components inlined (like the Link component), Gatsby does not render those paragraphs correctly.
 The fix is to wrap the text into paragraph tags.
-This way Gatsby
+This way Gatsby correctly recognizes and renders React components.